'Punch in the gut' as scientists find micro plastic in Arctic ice

 Separately, German and Swiss scientists published a study on Wednesday based on samples from the Arctic, Swiss Alps and Germany that suggested microplastic is being blown vast distances through the air and dumped when it snows.

-The team from the Helmholtz Center for Polar and Marine Research found that snow collected on the Norwegian Arctic archipelago of Svalbard contained up to 14,400 particles of plastic per liter.
-The study found its highest concentration of particles -- 154,000 particles per liter -- near a rural road in the German federal state of Bavaria.
+The team from the Helmholtz Centre for Polar and Marine Research found that snow collected on the Norwegian Arctic archipelago of Svalbard contained up to 14,400 particles of plastic per litre.
+The study found its highest concentration of particles -- 154,000 particles per litre -- near a rural road in the German federal state of Bavaria.

 Melanie Bergmann, a marine ecologist who co-led the research, published in Science Advances, said much of the large amounts of microplastic found in the Arctic in previous studies had probably been carried there through the atmosphere.